 A unique and exciting opportunity to learn about Extreme Medicine from a master!

-We are delighted to welcome Scott Parazynski, NASA astronaut and flight surgeon, plus prolific innovator and explorer to our World Extreme Medicine Conference.
-He brings with him an enormous amount of knowledge and experience of Aerospace medicine; as a highly decorated veteran of five spaceflights, he spent over eight weeks in space and 47 hours on spacewalks.
+We were delighted to welcome Scott Parazynski, NASA astronaut and flight surgeon, plus prolific innovator and explorer to our 2018 World Extreme Medicine Conference.
+He brought with him an enormous amount of knowledge and experience of Aerospace medicine; as a highly decorated veteran of five spaceflights, he spent over eight weeks in space and 47 hours on spacewalks.
 Scott is also the only person to have flown in both space and summited Mount Everest and continues to travel around the world, often acting as chief medical officer on expeditions.

 After graduating from Stanford University and then Stanford Medical School, Scott went on to train at Harvard and also in Denver in preparation for a career in emergency medicine and trauma.
 It was during this pursuit in medicine that he came back to his boyhood dream of exploring space.

 Ever since the age of 5, Scott had become fascinated with aviation and space, not least because his father worked on the Apollo Program, designing the rocket boosters for the Saturn V that first took man to the Moon.
 While in medical school at Stanford, he was awarded a NASA Graduate Student Fellowship and conducted research at NASA-Ames Research Centre, which led to his eventual pathway to space.
 It was during his residency program in emergency medicine in Denver, that he went through a week-long interview process and was selected to join NASA’s Astronaut Corps in March 1992.